I’ve Been There: A Flashback On Why I Quit Dieting & Started Living Once and For All

 A calorie is not a calorie if you’re nutritionally deficient and putting chemicals into your body.
 Cutting back on calories isn’t going to make you lose weight if you are not happy on the inside.
 Living at the gym is not going to make frat boys want you more if you are not in love with yourself first.
 What you eat isn’t nearly as important as HOW YOU FEEL.
 Your relationship with yourself & your body is the most intimate and precious relationships of all.
 Women don’t need to spend their lives feeling guilty, alone and deprived.
 Life is meant to me enjoyed to the fullest!

 This does not have to be you!
-If you see yourself in my story, please don’t hesitate to email me.
+If you see yourself in my story, please don’t hesitate to reach out to me.
 I am here for you because I would have died to have someone hold my hand, listen to me and tell me it was all going to be OK, to ask me “How do you feel?”
 So yes, I’ve been there…I’ve been SO there.
 And now I’m here to be there for YOU.
-Check out my health coaching programs for opportunities to work with me one-on-one.
-In the meantime, you can check out these 10 positive mantras I told myself to break free of diet-obsessed living.
+Check out my health coaching programs for current opportunities to work with me.

 YES!
 A calorie of this is not equal to a calorie of that.
 I would much rather eat a rich cheese and savor each flavorful bite than that shredded low-fat stuff or a 50 calorie string cheese.
 I would rather eat a piece of really dark chocolate than a 100 calorie pack of Hostess cakes (oh man did I love those in college).
 I could eat rice cakes all day long…but I would never feel satisfied like I do after one of my huge salad beasts.
 I’m so proud of you for seeing an alternative OTHER than depriving yourself more, and instead nourishing yourself – body and soul.
 I honestly had no clue that you had ever been overweight because you are so fit and beautiful!
 I know that you will continue to inspire your readers and show them deprivation does not equal healthy.